assadjee/ASP.NET-MVC5/Week 3/Day 5/Shopping Cart.md

     public IEnumerable<CartItemViewModel> GetCartItems()
     {
-        // Logic to retrieve cart items from session or database
-        // Here, we are returning sample data for demonstration return new List<CartItemViewModel>
+        // Fetch cart items from the database var cartItems = _context.CartItems // Assume CartItems is a DbSet in your DbContext .Select(item => new CartItemViewModel
             {
-            new CartItemViewModel { Id = 1, Name = "Whiskey", ImageUrl = "/images/whiskey.jpg", Quantity = 2, Price = 29.99m },
-            new CartItemViewModel { Id = 2, Name = "Vodka", ImageUrl = "/images/vodka.jpg", Quantity = 1, Price = 19.99m },
-        };
+                Id = item.Id,
+                Name = item.Product.Name, // Assuming there's a navigation property to Product ImageUrl = item.Product.ImageUrl, // Assuming Product has an ImageUrl property Quantity = item.Quantity,
+                Price = item.Product.Price // Assuming Product has a Price property })
+            .ToList();

+        return cartItems;
     }
     public void RemoveFromCart(int productId)
     {
         // Logic to remove the item from the cart